Vector35/binaryninja-api/docs/about/open-source.md

     - [xed] ([xed license] - Apache License 2.0) used for disassembling x86, x64, and x16
     - [capstone] ([capstone license] - 3-clause BSD) used in the [PPC architecture module] as an example of how to wrap an external disassembler
     - [flatbuffer] ([flatbuffer license] - Apache License 2.0) used in the binary format for the function fingerprint libraries
+    - [deprecation] ([deprecation license] - Apache License 2.0) used in the Python API for marking deprecated functions/properties/classes

 ## Building Qt